yokoffing/Betterfox/README.md

 Betterfox was created with a [less is more](https://medium.com/the-mission/less-is-more-the-minimum-effective-dose-e6d56625931e) mentality (i.e., keeping in mind [the law of diminishing returns](https://pmctraining.com/site/wp-content/uploads/2018/04/Law-of-Diminishing-Returns-CHART.png)).
 Most repos I've encountered have niche privacy and security concerns with little regard for speed, annoyances, or mainstream use.
 The average user doesn't need all `prefs` altered to get the results they want.

 ## Assumptions
-If you use any of the features below, please view the [sticky](https://github.com/yokoffing/Betterfox/issues/87) to restore functionality.
+If you use any of the features below, please view the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky to restore functionality.
 * **Google Safe Browsing** (GSB) is disabled.
 We recommend use DNS-level protection like [NextDNS](https://nextdns.io/?from=xujj63g5), so check out our configuration guide [here](https://github.com/yokoffing/NextDNS-Config).
 If you have no other form of protection, then please re-enable GSB.
 * The native **password manager** is also disabled.
 If you don't use something like [KeePass](https://addons.mozilla.org/en-US/firefox/addon/keepassxc-browser/), [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/), or [1Password](https://addons.mozilla.org/en-US/firefox/addon/1password-x-password-manager), then re-enable Firefox's password management.
 * **Firefox Sync** and **Firefox View** are disabled.